ericande/scraping/README.md

 credentials.txt in the top level folder for this project, with the first line containing your username/email and the second containing your password.

-The EventPlacer code which saves your events to your google calendar uses OAuth2 for authentication.
-This calendar is stored as THE_GOOGLE_ID in EventPlacer.java.
+The EventPlacer code which saves your events to your Google Calendar uses OAuth2 for authentication.
 You may need to do additional setup to authorize the application to interact with your gmail and calendar accounts, including registering your copy of the application with Google's console and downloading a client_secrets.json file from there.
 As such, do not expect google calendar event placing to work "out of the box."
 If you want to get it to work for you, the Calendar API Java Quickstart Guide should be extremely helpful, and I direct you there for questions. https://developers.google.com/calendar/quickstart/java

-You can optionally send a digest of your scheduled hours for the week to recipients listed in the file email_recipients.txt
+You can optionally send a digest of your scheduled hours for the week to recipients listed in the top-level file email_recipients.txt

 ## Running the exporter